GeoffAWaddington/CSI30Wiki/Navigation-Actions.md

 ## GoPage, NextPage, PageNameDisplay
 If using multiple [[Pages]], the buttons on surface can be assigned to switch between Pages.
 Use the CSI **GoPage** action to jump between Pages in CSI.
 Use **NextPage** to cycle between Pages.
 In the below example, I have a Page called Home and another called Mix...

 On my Home page, I may want to utilize the "Channel" button on my surface to enter the Mix Page.
+Note: this "Buttons.zon" exists on the "HomePage" Page, and is different than the "Buttons.zon" on the "Mix" Page.

 ````
 Zone "Buttons"
         Channel         GoPage "Mix"  // Activates the Mix page
 ZoneEnd
 ````

 But in order to get back to the Home page, I probably want to make sure I have the opposite happening when the Mix page is active.
+Note: this "Buttons.zon" exists on the "Mix" Page, and is different than the "Buttons.zon" on the "HomePage".
 ````
 Zone "Buttons"
         Channel         GoPage "Home"  // Activates the Home page